travel germany

 From the larger cities, the train routes usually go by way of Halberstadt coming from the east, Goettingen or Kassel from the west and south, Hannover from the north, then changing to a local line going to the town you are starting with.

-Check out the German Railway Schedules for travel to the harz.
+Check out the German Railway Schedules via the Deutsche Bahn website.

-If you like the old steam trains, you're in the right place.
+If you like the old, narrow gauge, steam trains, you're in the right place.
 The Harz Mountains have an extensive network of these trains that are used for actual transportation between many of the towns, not just as a ride for tourists.
 For more information, see the Harz Steam Train Map.

 Which Map to Use?